drinkwithdan/Tic-Tac-Toe/README.md

  I decided to make a Minimal Viable Product first, and then build functionality into the app later - rather than try and add scalability from the beginning.

+ In retrospect, I would have saved a lot of lines of code and time if I had built in scaleability from the start.

  # Elements
  ## Files
- The app is across an `index.html` file, a `style.css` file and 3 `.js` files.
-Once to manage the script and initialisation and two to contain the 2 different game modes; 3x3 and 5x5.
+ The app is across an `index.html` file, a `style.css` file and 3 x `.js` files.
+One to manage the script and initialisation and two to contain the 2 different game modes; 3x3 and 5x5.

 ## HTML
  I chose to keep the grid setup clean and simple, with the board element being generated as a `grid` within the .css styling.
 The only HTML elements that are visible on startup are the buttons and switches.